Updated 2/19/2021 8:26 a.m.

-Catalina Passenger Services: The Catalina Flyer service from Newport Beach suspended until further notice.
+Catalina Passenger Services: The Catalina Flyer service from Newport Beach plans to resume service on Feb.
+26.

-Avalon Transit: Fixed bus service (the Garibaldi bus) will not be in operation, but Dial-A-Ride service will continue.
+Avalon Transit: Fixed bus service (the Garibaldi bus) is not in operation, but Dial-A-Ride service will continue.

 Cruise ships: At this time, cruise ships are not visiting Catalina.
-They expect to return May 11.
+Visits may resume in 2021.